AndreaKennel/my_publications/Data_modeling/readme.md

 # All publications about data modeling

+## 2024_HrOUG_DualityViews
+Presentation at HROUG in Rovini, Croatia, October 2024
+Content: A concrete example is used to show how Duality Views work and what their strengths are.
+With Duality Views, the advantages of JSON documents can be combined with the advantages of relational tables.
+In the folder 2024_dv_scripts are the example scripts mentioned in the slides (Oracle 23ai)

 ## 2024_DOAG_DualityViews
 Vortrag an der APEX Connect in Düsseldorf, April 2024
 Inhalt: An einem konkreten Beispiel wird gezeigt, wie die Duality Views funktionieren und was deren Stärken sind.
 Mit Duality Views können die Vorteile von JSON Dokumenten mit den Vorteilen der relationalen Tabellen kombiniert werden.